DamienMolina/watermark/README.md

+# Watermark
-# Watermark\nApplies a watermark "mark.png" on a folder of photos.
+Applies a watermark "mark.png" on a folder of photos.